ccheetham/dotnet-sbom-spike/README.md

 $ bin/sbom.sh -l
 ```

-to see Syft SBOM output for an app, run:
+to see Syft package output for an app, run:
 ```
 $ bin/sbom.sh -a webapi-net60
 ```